neurodisney/ND_PLDAPS/documentation/TaskStructure.md

   :construction: **ToDo:** Right now there is only a single task definition file.
 Either, as mentioned above, the `start_<TaskName>.m` could be modified to call different files depending on the animal used, or the task defintion file itself could be modified to define animal specific parameters.

-  :warning: **This function likely will be edited continuously between exprimental sessions or even while running an experiment.**
+  :warning: **This function likely will be edited continuously between experimental sessions or even while running an experiment.**

 ________________________________________________________________________________
 * `<TaskName>_init.m`

-  Sometimes this function is used to outsource a code chunk from the main task function that sets all initialization parameters for the task that could be changed while running the task, or the code definition for generation a trial summary text file.
+  Sometimes this function is used to outsource a code chunk from the main task function that sets all initialization parameters for the task that should not be changed while running the task, or the code definition for generation a trial summary text file.

   :warning: **This function only needs to be edited when creating a task.**
 ________________________________________________________________________________